 conclusions

 Micro-video course resource is not only conducive to breaking effectively the structure of course resources of traditional cured, and realize the sharing of course resource to improve the course resource availability, adaptability and regeneration, but also meet the era of fragmentation of learning culture and provide ubiquitous high quality learning resources for intelligence education.
 Therefore, micro-video course resource has broad application prospect, which the research is very meaningful and valuable.
-Especially in the era of the Web 3.0 learning environment, how to design effectively a micro-video resources and what are the application model of micro video course.
+Especially, in the era of the Web 3.0 learning environment, how to design effectively a micro-video resources and what are the application model of micro video course.
 And it is supported in the semantic network, relational push, context aware, intelligent filtering technology, how to construct is easy to obtain the target, correlation, intelligent resource micro video the information resource system, there will be more space for study, and is worth further research and discussion.

 references